 If you have a little one who is fascinated with colors and fireworks, this simple experiment is for you (and your child).
-The idea for this experiment originally came from here.
-You most likely have everything you already need in your cupboard: oil, water, and food coloring!
+The idea for this experiment originally came from Action Pack.
+You most likely have everything you already need in your cupboard for these fireworks in a jar: oil, water, and food coloring!
 If you haven’t already, be sure to download my FREE Fascinating Science for Kids eBook with this experiment and 14 equally-engaging others!

 1. Fill your jar 3/4 of the way full with warm water.

 2. In a separate bowl, mix a 3-4 tablespoons of oil and several drops of different colors of food coloring (I used 4 drops of each color: red, yellow, blue, and green).

 3. Use a fork to gently mix the oil and food coloring together.